 Well, you get all the smokey goodness of barbecue, along with the tenderness of the meat, but then to top it off, that tender, smokey meat is served medium-rare.

 Let’s talk about that medium-rare meat for a minute.
-Not overcooking this cut is crucial to it turning out tender and juicy, as opposed to tough and dry if you let it go too long on the Traeger.
+Not overcooking this cut is crucial to turn out tender and juicy, as opposed to tough and dry if you let it go too long on the Traeger.

-The Tri-Tip is fickle and if you’re averse to medium rare meat, then this might not be the cut for you.
+The tri-tip is fickle, and if you’re averse to medium-rare meat, this might not be the cut for you.
 If you can handle some pink, you’ll be in heaven when you try this recipe.

 Living in Washington state, I assumed everyone liked them, and they were popular in most states.
 However, after having recently visited Amarillo, Texas, I learned that not all cuts of meat are as popular in other states as they are here.